Get insider access

 • Triple press: Skips the track backward.

-• Press and hold: By default, cycles between ANC, 'Transparency mode', which is intended to let you hear ambient sound while listening to audio, and both modes off.
+• Press and hold: By default, cycles between ANC, 'Transparency mode,' which mixes a little external noise in with your audio to let you better hear your environment, and both modes off.
 You can change this command via the companion app to activate voice assistant or volume controls.

 9.5